Ongoing series, 2009-present. Inverness, Highlands.

 Inverness is the northernmost city in the UK, often referred to as the capital of the Highlands.

-Historically, it is an important city, lying close to two important battle sites: the 11th century battle of Blàr nam Fèinne against Norway and, more famously, the 18th century Battle of Culloden where Bonnie Prince Charlie's Jacobite army of Highlanders were defeated by the Duke of Cumberland's loyalist forces.
-Inverness has also been called the happiest place to live in Scotland.
+Historically, it is an important city, lying close to two important battle sites: the 11th century battle of Blàr nam Fèinne against Norway and, more famously, the 18th century Battle of Culloden where Bonnie Prince Charlie's Jacobite army, predominantly made up of Highlanders, was defeated by the Duke of Cumberland's loyalist forces.
+Inverness has also been called ‘the happiest place to live in Scotland’, and has seen a huge growth in population in recent years.

-In terms of personal history, the city is equally important.
+In terms of personal history, the city is of equally importance.
 Inverness is the place where my wife grew up and her parents still live.
+More recently, our family relocated from London to the Highlands of Scotland.
 Because of this, my interest in photographing Inverness hinges on the domestic, emotional and microcosmic.
 Returning to Inverness reveals surprising developments: incremental shifts in the urban and rural landscapes, underpinned by the static fabric of the city and the natural beauty of its location.